square/wire/README.md

 Wire does not support:

- * Groups - they are skipping when parsing binary input data
+ * Groups - they are skipped when parsing binary input data
  * Services - they are ignored by the compiler

- * Custom options - they are ignored
+Wire supports custom options on messages and fields.
+Other custom options are ignored.
+Use the `--no_options` flag to omit option information from the generated code.

  [dl]: http://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.squareup.wire&a=wire-runtime&v=LATEST